SymfonyCasts/symfony7/sfcasts/add-fields.md

-# Adding Slug and Timestamp Fields
+# Starship Upgrade: Adding Slug and Timestamp Fields

 New requirements have come down from the admirals at Starfleet HQ.
 Instead of seeing the `id` in the URL, like `/starship/1`, they want to see a